devAlq/try-with-resource/README.md

 **Objective**

- helps close the resources declared in the try block automatically after the execution of the block is complete.
+ In this project we will learn, The `try-with-resources` statement is a try statement that declares one or more resources.

-In this project we will learn
+ A resource is an object that must be closed after the program is finished with it.
 **Concepts**

 | Concept   |      Resources      |